Ondu Kshanadalli: Critical reception

-A critic from The Times of India scored the film at 3 out of 5 stars and says "While Tharun Chandra is smart and superb, Sanjana and Bhama excel.
+A critic from The Times of India scored the film at three out of five stars and said "While Tharun Chandra is smart and superb, Sanjana and Bhama excel.
 But it's the Sharan-Umesh comedy track that clicks throughout the movie.
 The Jaijagadish-Sangeetha pair is brilliant.
 Music by Giridhar Divan has some catchy tunes.
-A movie for the family audience".
-Srikanth Srinivasa from Rediff.com scored the film at 1.5 out of 5 stars and wrote "Sangeetha, as the mother of Shyam, has done well and so has Jaijagadish as the father.
-Giridhar Divan has scored good melodious music.
-Suresh Byrasandra's camerawork is adequate.
-Ondu Kshanadalli is a somewhat slow and tedious film with some very insipid narration".
+A movie for the family audience."
+Srikanth Srinivasa from Rediff.com gave a negative review, scored one-and-a half out of five, and called the film "unexciting and colourless".
+He wrote, Ondu Kshanadalli is a somewhat slow and tedious film with some very insipid narration."
+However, he commended the acting performances except for Tarun Chandra', and the music and camerawork on the film.